XilinJia/Podcini/README.md

 ## Version 4

 Some drastic changes are made in the project since version 4.0:
-- A whole new interface of the Subscriptions page showing only the feeds with tags as filters, no longer having tags as folders in the page.
+- A whole new interface of the Subscriptions page showing only the feeds with tags as filters, no longer having tags as folders in the page,
-- Home, Echo and Inbox pages are removed from the project.
+- Home, Echo and Inbox pages are removed from the project,
-- Subscriptions is now the default page.
+- Subscriptions is now the default page,
-- Feed list are no longer shown in the drawer.
+- Feed list are no longer shown in the drawer,
 - Access to statistics is in the drawer.

-- `OnlineFeedView` activity is stripped down to only receive externally shared feeds.
+- `OnlineFeedView` activity is stripped down to only receive externally shared feeds,
-- Viewbindings are enabled for most views, the project becomes mono-modular, containing only the app module.
+- Viewbindings are enabled for most views,
+- Project became mono-modular.

 Even so, the database remains backward compatible, and AntennaPod's db can be easily imported.